veremeychukden/bike-booking-back/README.md

-Instructions how to start project:
+Instructions how to start app:
 1) Install NodeJs
 2) Clone or download app.
 3) Open terminal and install packages, using command "npm i"